 - Baptism is the basis of membership and participation in the Eucharist and also the basis for vocation (which is why at St Catherine’s you will see even very young children receiving bread and wine and also ‘helping’ and in some selected services leading some of the liturgy and worship)

 Finally, the Identity of Anglicans is based around –

 - the Scriptures – reason and tradition being used as interpreters of Scripture

 - the traditions of the Apostolic Church

 - the threefold pattern for ministry – bishops leading back in line of succession to apostolic times plus priests and deacons (the Stuttgart Chaplain – which is a job description is an Anglican Priest)

 - the first four ecumenical councils – absolutely key at a time before Christianity was made ‘legal’ in and by the then Roman Empire

 - the writings and teachings of the early Church Fathers and how all these combine to give its members ‘formation’ ‘worship’ as well as a basis for ‘vocation’ and ‘mission’.

 Every ten years representatives of the churches that form the Anglican Communion meet together for the Lambeth Conference.
-This will next happen in 2022.
+This last took place in 2022.